 Expect to be alone, this track is not very busy even and very remote.
 In case of a breakdown, there is very little in the way of passing traffic or inhabitants around, and no cell phone service in parts.
 The road runs travels through absolutely stunning landscapes offering stunning views.
 The road was believed to be haunted by all manner of ghosts and supernatural beings.
 The road's opening date varies, but usually falls at the end of June.
 Gas is not available on Route F26, and the gas stations at Hrauneyjar and Goðafoss are 240km (149 miles) apart.
 (Unprepared drivers are often seen begging for fuel at Nýidalur).

 Keep an eye on the weather for thunderstorms and lightning.
-Do not travel this road in severe weather conditions.
 Try not to travel by yourself and even wait for another car to cross an unbridged river with you.
 This way you will be assured help if you run into trouble.
 The weather can affect the river conditions, rain and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.

 Pic: Jean-Francois CULAT